erik78se/masterworker/TUTORIAL.md

 The repo contains:

 <pre>
-├── bundle.yaml         # <--- A bundle to deploy
+├── bundle.yaml         # <--- A bundle with a related master + 2 workers
 ├── master              # <--- The master charm
 ├── worker              # <--- The worker charm
 ├── ./lib/hookenv.py    # <--- Part of charmhelpers